 So for today’s Bundt Bakers’ theme, hosted by my friend Tara of Noshing with the Nolands, this bourbon hot chocolate bundt cake was the perfect fit.

-Bourbon sounds so manly, to be drank neat while sitting on a dark brown leather chair.Or not.
-It turns our that it works in a double chocolate bundt cake too.
+Bourbon sounds so manly, to be drunk neat while sitting on a dark brown leather chair.Or not.
+It turns out that it works in a double chocolate bundt cake too.
 Ha, who knew.

-In case you’re harbouring any doubts, his is the chocolate cake with bourbon you’ve been looking for your whole life.
+In case you’re harboring any doubts, this is the chocolate cake with bourbon you’ve been looking for your whole life.
 In case you hadn’t thought of baking a cake which included both chocolate and bourbon, then this is the chocolate cake with bourbon you’ve been looking for your whole life.
 Because it rocks so badly, you can’t avoid it any longer.

 Need I talk again about the magic that happens when booze is added to cakes?
 Maybe I should.
 Maybe it’s always good to remember.
-Because the flavour that a liqueur or wine or beer or any other boozy liquid adds to a cake is unlike any other flavouring.
+Because the flavor that a liquor or wine or beer or any other boozy liquid adds to a cake is unlike any other fflavoring

 Chocolate cakes are apt for so so so many different combinations.
 What doesn’t go well with chocolate I have to ask?
 Chocolate black pepper loaf, chocolate white bean cake (GF), chocolate potato cake…